 a series of letters from a single gal about to turn 30

 Needed a picture for this post and thought I’d share some from the two times I was a bridesmaid.
 Both times I was single.
 Once for my best friend from pharmacy school, and once for one of my best friends from high school.
-Time will tell what happens when I’m a bridesmaid again this fall, for my brother and one of my absolute very best friends/soul sisters!
 The holidays are over and somehow Valentine’s Day items and swimsuits are already out on the shelves at Target.
 I’ve been wanting to write a post about being single and thought this would be a fun way to change things up.
 I know this stuff can feel pretty vulnerable and it’s okay if I don’t receive any likes or comments… but if these humorous/honest letters give even ONE person a moment of comfort, then it will have been worth it.

 To All The Boys (slash Men) I Have Loved (slash Liked slash Dated slash “Talked To”):